intervene-EU-H2020/flagship/README.md

     10. Line 23 - Select 19 or 38 depending on the build of your biobanks genome.
 Also remove square brackets surrounding the number.

 * *Note: If you do not have a file containing allele frequencies, we recommend producing one before computing PRS as otherwise plink will redo this step for every phenotype.*

-### Step 4: Define phenotypes

-* Use UKBBPhenotyper.R (can be found within Phenotyping folder) to define the phenotypes required for this analysis.
-Note this will require you to also download the file UKBB_definitions_demo_TEST.csv.
-The script assumes ICD code individual level data is in long format.

-Please check your ICD codes are in the correct format within the individual level data before applying the code.

-To make sure the script can separate between ICD 10 and ICD 9 codes, it places a '10x' or a '9x' at the start of the code according to whether the code is ICD9 or 10.

-The regex pattern then searches for strings starting with 10x or 9x before identifying the codes themselves.

 ### Step 5: Calculate hazard ratios between PRS and Phenotype - survival analysis